EPIC-guide/epic-guide.github.io/_tools/ic_compute_storage.md

 ## HaaS vs. RunAI: What should I use?
 This is completely up to your situation:
 - **I need to quickly test my code on a node with GPUs**:
-	- *HaaS:* If your lab has a shared machine, you could quickly test a GPU-using code on 1-2 GPUs.
+	- *HaaS:* If your lab has a shared machine, you could quickly test a GPU-using code on 1-2 GPUs (~12GB each).
 Reserving a whole machine for yourself to quickly try something may slow your process down.
 However, if the lab doesn't provide such a shared HaaS machine then you will have to reserve and set it up yourself.
-	- *RunAI:* Another option is to use RunAI's interactive mode.
-Some people have noticed that this service is not always available due to maintenance, so choose one or the other depending on its status.
+	- *RunAI:* Another option is to use RunAI's interactive mode (only one 40GB A100 GPU).
+Note that you can at most use only one GPU for this purpose.
 - **I need to parallelize a {large amount of experiments / big model}**:
-	- *RunAI:* In this case, you will most likely need RunAI, as one cannot reserve a node with more than 8 GPUs in HaaS (and if you wanted exactly 8 GPUs, those machines are scarcily available, you will have to reserve them ahead of time).
+	- *RunAI:* In this case, you will most likely need RunAI, as one cannot reserve a node with more than 8 GPUs in HaaS (and if you wanted exactly 8 GPUs, those machines (1) are scarcily available, you will have to reserve them ahead of time and (2) have only 12GB GPUs).
 - **I am starting long-term project of a few months and want a constant repo access:**
 	- Both *Haas* and *RunAI* have access to the NFS folders, a storage service where you can directly clone your repo and make changes remotely.
 This way you can switch between the two resources depending on your preference.
-	- In this case you may even consider reserving your own HaaS machine.
-However, we suggest starting the process with the lab shared HaaS machine first.
+	- We suggest starting the process with the lab shared HaaS machine first.

-*NOTE: Let us know if there are any other cases/reasons you might choose one over the other!*
+*NOTE: Please add any other cases/reasons you might choose one over the other!*

 ---
 ## NFS Storage